davew-msft/MLOps-E2E/BikeBuyer/ADBnotebooks/BikeBuyerOps/README.md

 Click on the Machine Learning service workspace

-You will need to enter these AML service Workspace Parameters into Cmd 5 of the 01.Installation_and_Configuration notebook.
+You will need to enter these AML service workspace Parameters into Cmd 5 of the 01.Installation_and_Configuration notebook.

 ![AMLserviceWorkspaceParameters](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/amlServiceWorkspaceParameters.png)